-This month sees the launch of Endsleigh’s Better Relations campaign, promoting a better understanding between landlords and tenants.
-We conducted some research that found, for the most part, landlords and tenants get along pretty well.
+As part of Endsleigh’s Better Relations campaign, we conducted some research that found, for the most part, landlords and tenants get along pretty well.
 We also found that going the extra mile can have a positive impact on how long tenants stay in a property.

 With that in mind, we’ve put together a list of top tips to help landlords keep good tenants: